Toggle Menu

 Subscribe today and Save up to $129.

-Unlike Roberts and Hamlin, who learned from experience that people saw these acts as repellent, Noem has no problem going public with her dog killing past.
+Unlike Roberts and Hamlin, who learned from experience that people saw these acts as repellent, Noem has no problem going public with her dog-killing past.
 She first tried to publish the story in a book, Not My First Rodeo: Lessons From the Heartland.
 Her staffers pushed back and convinced her to take it out.
-Amazingly, she reprised the tale for her most recent book—presumably overruling her woke and weak political team —in No Going Back: The Truth on What’s Wrong with Politics and How We Move America Forward.
-Noem’s confidence that the Cricket story would score points with the MAGA faithful as Trump’s running mate speaks volumes about how rapidly anecdotes of personal cruelty have become de rigueur features of Republican discourse over the past two years.
+Amazingly, she reprised the tale for her most recent book—presumably overruling her woke and weak political team—in No Going Back: The Truth on What’s Wrong with Politics and How We Move America Forward.
+Noem’s confidence that the Cricket story would score points with the MAGA faithful for Trump’s running mate speaks volumes about how rapidly anecdotes of personal cruelty have become de rigueur features of Republican discourse over the past two years.
 If you can’t kill a puppy, the thinking seems to be, how can you face down the border crisis?
-Like so many MAGA ideas, once it was exposed to air it burst into flames, and proved such a miscalculation with the general public that it it killed Noem’s ambitions to be on a Trump ticket.
+Like so many MAGA ideas, once it was exposed to air it burst into flames, and proved such a miscalculation with the general public that it it killed Noem’s ambitions to be on the Trump ticket.
 Despite that, she’s still in Trump’s charmed inner circle.
-She recently played the role of fawning moderator at the now-infamous town hall event in Oaks, Penn., where Trump ambled his way into a 39-minute trance dance.
+She recently played the role of fawning moderator at the now-infamous town hall event in Oaks, Pennsylvania, where Trump ambled his way into a 39-minute trance dance.

 Noem, Roberts, and Hamlin’s stories are about people who could not train or control an animal, so they chose to pick up a weapon and kill it—personally.
 For most of us in the same situation, dropping the obnoxious cat or dog off at an animal shelter for adoption would be a first thought.
 Picking up a shovel?
 Dismembering a cat?
 Bragging about it at work or seeing it as your own personal profile in courage to pad your political resume?
-That, as Gov. Tim Walz would put it, is just weird.
+That, as Governor Tim Walz would put it, is just weird.

 FDR’s response, which followed an approach sketched out by filmmaker Orson Welles, deftly rebutted them.
-“These Republican leaders have not been content with attacks on me, or my wife, or on my sons,” FDR said at a September 23, 1944 address to the Teamsters.
+“These Republican leaders have not been content with attacks on me, or my wife, or on my sons,” FDR said at a September 23, 1944, address to the Teamsters.
 “No, not content with that, they now include my little dog, Fala.
-Well, of course, I don’t resent attacks, and my family doesn’t resent attacks — but Fala does resent them.
+Well, of course, I don’t resent attacks, and my family doesn’t resent attacks—but Fala does resent them.
 You know, Fala is Scotch, and being a Scottie, as soon as he learned that the Republican fiction writers, in Congress and out, had concocted a story that I had left him behind on the Aleutian Islands and had sent a destroyer back to find him—at a cost to the taxpayers of 2 or 3 or 8 or $20 million—his Scotch soul was furious.
 He has not been the same dog since.”

 Yes, even Nixon liked dogs.
 By contrast, Donald Trump may be the first American president to openly loathe them.
 For Trump, there is nothing lower than a dog, and no greater slur exists than to be called a “dog.”
 “He died like a dog.
 He died like a coward” is how Trump described the 2019 death of ISIS terrorist Abu Bakr al-Baghdadi.
 Noem, Hamlin, and Roberts have all ascended to the top of the GOP machine in various ways, but the one thing they all share with Trump is his empathy-challenged view of the world.

 Not since Theodore Roosevelt strode the national stage have Republicans taken such glee in killing animals.
 As a boy, TR even engaged in amateur taxidermy.
 As an adult, Colonel Roosevelt loved big game hunting, presenting himself as the fearless American who faced down lions and grizzlies.
 He spun all this carnage as scientific work and donated rare animals he killed to the Smithsonian, animals he made even more rare by killing them.
-By his own tally, he killed 11,397 specimens in the Smithsonian alone—though later scholars dispute TR’s self-reported carcass count, placing the number closer to 5000—and he would no doubt see those scholars as detractors.
+By his own tally, he killed 11,397 specimens in the Smithsonian alone, though later scholars dispute TR’s self-reported carcass count, placing the number closer to 5,000—he would no doubt see those scholars as detractors.

 And yet even TR drew the line at cruelty for its own sake.
 The teddy bear is famously named after the 26th president, and its origin dates back to an incident in 1902 where a small bear was chained to a tree for him to shoot.
 TR could not bring himself to kill a helpless bear this way—possibly the first moment in his life he passed on pulling a trigger.
 It was so noteworthy that the president chose not to kill an animal that it became a national news story, and inspired the Steiff toy company to name its new line of plushie bear cubs “teddy bears.”
 To appreciate the scale of irony here, imagine Colonel Sanders setting just one chicken free in his lifetime and getting an adorable Disney chick character named “Sandy” after him.

 In today’s MAGAverse, Roosevelt’s decision to spare the bear would out him as a RINO infected by the woke mind virus.
 The leaders of the MAGAfied GOP have turned killing a house pet into something to brag about.
-It shows the empathy chip is missing, in case you’re worried a Republican candidate might back down on breaking up families for deportation or refusing medical care to a pregnant woman.
-Trump and JD Vance may peddle lurid fantasies about Haitian migrants eating cats and dogs, but it’s they who admire the callous murders of pets—and the prospect of turning the military on their fellow Americans, and treating them like dogs.
+It shows that the empathy chip is missing, in case you’re worried a Republican candidate might back down on breaking up families for deportation or refusing medical care to a pregnant woman.
+Trump and Vance may peddle lurid fantasies about Haitian migrants eating cats and dogs, but it’s they who admire the callous murders of pets—and the prospect of turning the military on their fellow Americans, and treating them like dogs.

 Ben SchwartzTwitterBen Schwartz is an Emmy-nominated writer whose work has appeared in The New Yorker, Vanity Fair, The New Republic, The New York Times, and many other publications.